-More often known as goose bumps or goose pimples, horripilation is a common phenomenon that most people have experienced.
+Horripilation is the medical term for goose bumps or goose pimples.
 Feeling cold and experiencing emotions like excitement and fear are common causes.

 Horripilation is an involuntary reaction, which means it happens automatically and a person cannot control it.
 The phenomenon is completely normal and harmless and should resolve on its own.